Greibach normal form

 $A_1 A_2 \ldots A_n$ is a (possibly empty) sequence of nonterminal symbols.

 Observe that the grammar does not have left recursions.

 Every context-free grammar can be transformed into an equivalent grammar in Greibach normal form.
 Various constructions exist.
 Some do not permit the second form of rule and cannot transform context-free grammars that can generate the empty word.
 For one such construction the size of the constructed grammar is O(n^{4}) in the general case and O(n^{3}) if no derivation of the original grammar consists of a single nonterminal symbol, where n is the size of the original grammar.
 This conversion can be used to prove that every context-free language can be accepted by a real-time (non-deterministic) pushdown automaton, i.e., the automaton reads a letter from its input every step.

 Given a grammar in GNF and a derivable string in the grammar with length n, any top-down parser will halt at depth n.

+Variants of Greibach normal form

+It is even possible to convert a grammar into Greibach normal form in a way such that in every production, at most two nonterminal symbols occur on the right-hand side; this is referred to as quadratic Greibach normal form.

+A context-free grammar is in double Greibach normal form, if all production rules take one of the two forms: